 Fundamental relationships between structure, processing, physical properties and performance for metallic, ceramic, polymeric, composite and electronic materials.

-This introductory course is intended for engineering students of all disciplines.
+This introductory course is designed for mechanical engineering students.
 The fundamental relationships between structure, processing and physical properties will be examined for metallic, ceramic, polymeric, and composite materials.
-This course will lay the foundation for the second professional year course ENME307 (Performance of Engineering Materials).

 This course will provide students with an opportunity to develop the Graduate Attributes specified below: